Highlights

 Accommodation

-Please note: The Volunteer House is currently closed for renovations and will be available again from early 2026.
+Please note: The Volunteer House is currently closed for renovations.

 Meals

-Self-catering except if you choose the Homestay option.
-The main shopping areas as well as restaurants, pubs, etc. are within walking distance of your accommodation.
+Self-catering, except if you upgrade to any other Homestay option.
+The main shopping areas as well as restaurants, bars, etc. are within walking distance of your accommodation.